NimaFathi/posepred/README.md

 We use MLflow in this library for tracking the training process.
 The features provided by MLFlow help users track their training process, set up experiments with multiple runs and compare runs with each other.
 Its clean, organized and beatiful UI helps users to better understand and track what they are doing: (you can see more from MLFlow in [here](https://mlflow.org/))

-You can use MLFlow by running the command below in the folder containing `mlruns` folder.
+This part is not obligatory but you can use MLFlow by running the command below in the folder containing `mlruns` folder to track the training processes.
 ```bash
 mlflow ui
 ```